turro/opencast-summit2021-map/Readme.md

 Replace `YOUR_INSTITUION` and `[0.0, 0.0]` with your `lon` and `lat` coordinates, respectively, and your good to go.

+If you have problems with creating a pull request, you can also open an issue instead and include name and location.
+We will pick that up and then add it to the map for you.

 ### How to get your Coordinates

 You can use the tool [nominatim](https://nominatim.openstreetmap.org) to look up an address and get its coordinates.